A historical peculiarity is the Ferklehen Estate, which was entitled to supervise the Inn ferry boat and later on the Inn bridge

-The highest elevation, so to speak the local mountain of Ranggen, is the 1,939 m high Rangger Köpfl.
-This mountain, parts of which belongs to the municipal territory, is a popular hiking area in summer.
-It is accessible by a gondola cableway located 2 km away in Oberperfuss.
-The summit offers an astonishingly beautiful view on the Lechtal Alps and the Mieminger, the Wetterstein, the Kaiser and the Karwendel mountain chains, the Tux Alps and the Stubai Glacier.
-In winter it transforms into a small but mighty skiing area with 17 km of ski slopes and one of the longest toboggan runs of 10 km, the illuminated Rangger Köpfl toboggan run with an altitude difference of 1,000 m.
-Fun and action for the whole family!
+The local mountain of Ranggen is the 1,939 m high Rangger Köpfl.
+This elevation, parts of which belong to the municipal territory, is a popular hiking area in summer.
+It is comfortably accessible by the lift facilities in Oberperfuss.
+The summit offers you an astonishingly beautiful view on the Lechtal Alps, the Mieming Range and the majestic Stubai Glacier.
+In winter, it transforms into a small but mighty skiing area with 17 km of ski slopes.
+Part of it is also the illuminated and 10 km long toboggan run Rangger Köpfl, one of the longest ones of the region.

-In 2005 in the municipal area the trail “Weg der Befreiung” (Path of Liberation) was established.
-It starts at the parish church and takes you to the resurrection chapel, an ideal spot for recharging one's batteries.
+Some years ago, the "Weg der Befreiung" - the Path of Liberation - was established in Ranggen.
+It starts at the parish church and takes you to the Resurrection Chapel, an ideal spot for recharging one's batteries.
 Along the trail there are seven stations, e.g. the over-dimensional hands that seem to collect the water of the little waterfall.
-These pieces of art, known as the “Sieben Werke der Barmherzigkeit” (seven masterpieces of mercy), are aimed at reminding that giving is more important than taking.
-Also the Saint Magnus parish church, the starting point for this contemplative trail, is worth to be visited, as it boasts one of the most beautiful vestries of Tyrol!
+These pieces of art are known as the "Seven Masterpieces of Mercy" and are aimed at reminding, that giving is more important than taking.